 If you’re unfamiliar with flamenco, it consists of three key ingredients – guitar (guitarra), dance (baile) and song (cante) – and winds up a captivating mix of sultry costumes, expressive vocals and pulsing dance sequences.
-The artform is said to have originated in the cobbled streets of Andalusia, Spain’s southernmost region, sometime in the 15th century.
-Since then it’s gone global, resulting in celebrations like this one right here.
+It’s said to have its roots in the cobbled streets of Andalusia, Spain’s southernmost region, as far back as the 15th century.
+Since then it’s gone global, resulting in celebrations like the flamenco festival right here.

 Limited to just the single show?
 Whatever you choose….